hnicke/sodalite/docs/sodalite.1.md

 It's recommended to integrate sodalite into the shell.
 The integration does the following:

 - set up a keybinding to launch sodalite wich enables convenient navigation
-- collect data about your navigation profile (e.g., by intercepting `cd` calls) in order to customize your view on the data
+- collect data about your navigation profile (e.g., by intercepting `cd` calls) in order to customize your view on the data.
+You can disable this by setting the variable SODALITE_CD_INTERCEPTION to *false* before sourcing the integration script.

 **bash / zsh**